aviralj02/Connectify-MERN/README.md

 ## 🔗 Link to the Project
 To visit live version, [click here](https://connectify-aviralj02.vercel.app/)
 <br />
-Use one of the test users to see the authenticated version:
+Use the test user to see the authenticated version:
 ```
 Email: test@test.com
 Password: test